Wolfdesroyer8/Wolfdesroyer8/README.md

 # Sup! :wave:

 I'm Julian, a programer that loves cubing and snowboarding!
-My current favorite lanauge is Javascript but I have more expirence with c++
+My favorite is c++ but i'm learning rust!

 ---